birnbaum/GerhardStein/README.md

 Ich will die NPD wählen.
 ```

-I am currently extending the data set to contain more than 2,000,000 comments and want to train a new model on a larger network, stay tuned!
+I already extended the data set to contain more than 2,900,000 comments and want to train a new model on a larger network, stay tuned!
 I will publish the model once I'm done.

 ### The Crawler
 Is idempotent and can be configured useing `config.yml`.